Joint Activity Detection and Channel Estimation for Massive Random Access Using SBL and SCA: Simulation study

 \subsection{Discussion of results}

 We investigate the effects of $L$, $M$, and $K$ on the performance of JADCE.
 Fig.~\ref{fig:AD1} shows the probability of missed detection as a function of the number of antennas $M$, for different numbers of active devices $K$ and pilot lengths $L=20,30, $ and $L=50$ from bottom to top, respectively.
 When $L$ is small (e.g., $L=20$ in the bottom panel), it can be observed that CL-SCA and CWO are the best performing AD methods across all values of $K$.

 We also observe that while greedy CL-MP performs well when $K$ is small, its performance deteriorates as $K$ increases for $L=20$ and $L=30$.
 This study shows that CL‑SCA and CWO achieve very similar missed‑detection performance, while the EM algorithm of M-SBL performs slightly worse, with noticeable performance gaps for short pilot lengths (e.g., $L=20$).
 The average running times for all the methods tested, for pilot lengths $L=20$ and $L=50$, are shown in Fig.~\ref{fig:CPU}.
 These results show that the proposed CL‑SCA method has a clear run time advantage over CWO, often being roughly twice as fast for the pilot lengths considered.
 The original EM implementation of M‑SBL is approximately one order of magnitude slower than CL-SCA, primarily because it requires several hundred iterations to converge.
 CL-MP is the computationally fastest method, as it is a greedy method that runs for exactly $K$ iterations.

 Fig.~\ref{fig:NMSE} shows the channel estimation performance for a pilot length of $L=30$.
 Here, we only compare CL-SCA and CL-MP.
-As can be observed, even in the settings where CL-MP approach provides slightly better AD performance (namely for $K=20$ and $L=30$ as shown in the middle panel of Fig.~\ref{fig:AD1}), its channel estimation performance is still worse.
-For $K=30$ and $40$, the differences in channel estimation performance are marginal.
+As can be observed, only in the settings where CL-MP provides slightly better AD performance ($K=20$ and $L=30$ as shown in the middle panel of Fig.~\ref{fig:AD1}), its channel estimation performance is slightly better than that of CL-SCA.
+For $K=40$, CL-SCA provides clearly improved performance while for $K=30$ the differences in channel estimation performance are marginal.
 We have not included the CWO or EM approaches in this figure, as their curves overlap with that of CL-SCA.